🎉 77% of Our Clients Hit Their Q4 Goals - It All Starts With a Marketing Plan 🎉

 To call more attention to a top keyword, choose one to place in the URL display field for your ad.
 Ensure that the landing page linked to your ad mentions similar keywords so Google Ads can confirm that it's relevant to search queries and meets searchers' expectations.

 Once you launch a campaign, start tracking the performance of all your keywords.
-Sort by metrics like quality score, conversion rate, and click-through rate (CTR) to find your best-performing keywords.
+Sort by different metrics to find your best performing keywords:

 google keywords monitor and optimize keyword list